The #1 top potty training tips our experienced, everyday mamas have found to be most helpful.

 - Recite to yourself: “It won’t happen overnight, but it will happen…” CO

-A big round of applause for our Mums for sharing so generously!
+A big round of applause for our mamas for sharing their thoughts so generously!
 Thank you Shae (Mum to 3 girls), Tanya (Mum to a pigeon pair), Amanda (Mum to 2 girls), Kate (Mum to 4 – two of each), Cath (Mum to 1+1), Monisha (Mum to 2 girls) and Sarah (Mum to 2 boys and 1 girl).